dhcai21/RVHaplo/README.md

     -p  | --prefix STR :               Prefix of output file. (default: rvhaplo) -e  | --error_rate FLOAT :         Sequencing error rate. (default: 0.1) -s  | --signi_level FLOAT :        Significance level for binomial tests. (default: 0.05)
-    -c  | --cond_pro FLOAT :           A threshold for the maximum conditional probability of a SNV site. (default: 0.65) -f  | --fre_snv :                  The most dominant base' frequency at a to-be-verified site should >= fre_snv. (default: 0.80)
+    -c  | --cond_pro FLOAT :           A threshold of the maximum conditional probability for SNV sites. (default: 0.65) -f  | --fre_snv :                  The most dominant base' frequency at a to-be-verified site should >= fre_snv. (default: 0.80)
     -n1 | --num_read_1 INT :           Minimum # of reads for calculating the conditional probability given one conditional site. (default: 10)
     -n2 | --num_read_2 INT :           Minimum # of reads for calculating the conditional probability given more than one conditional sites. (default: 5)